smithkakar/data-science/guides/evaluation-metrics.md

 ### Per-Class Accuracy

-Accuracy is known as a micro-averagem average per-class accuracy is a macro-average.
+Accuracy is known as a micro-average and average per-class accuracy is a macro-average.
 When the classes are imbalanced, we should look at the average as well as the individual per-class accuracy.

 ### Log-Loss